Post-Graduate Public Interest Fellowships

 - Clinical teaching fellowships are short-term positions with law school clinical programs.
 Most combine public interest practice with academic study or teaching, and some offer a degree at the end of the fellowship.
 These positions are rare for new graduates and typically require 3-5 years of practice experience.

-Morgan Lynn-Alesker is OPICS’ primary fellowship counselor and sends regular listserv messages to students interested in exploring this path.
+DC Affordable Law Firm (DCALF), provides a fellowship-like experience for new graduates to serve as staff attorneys, providing affordable legal services to DC residents in a breadth of practice areas, including family law, immigration, and probate law.
+Additionally, Fellows enrolled in this 15-month program will receive an LL.M in Advocacy and12 weeks of intensive subject area and trial skills training.
+Jennie Netburn is OPICS’ primary fellowship counselor and sends regular listserv messages to students interested in exploring this path.
 OPICS also hosts information sessions and can connect you with former fellows.
-Email or meet with Morgan to be added to the listserv and chart your fellowship course.
-OPICS also collects information about Project and Organizational Fellowships in our Fellowship Database.
+Email or meet with Jennie to be added to the listserv and chart your fellowship course.
+OPICS has also collected collects information about Project and Organizational Fellowships in our Fellowship Database.
 The first sheet of the Database includes over 170 organizational fellowships (sortable by issue area, geography, deadline, and more) and the second sheet includes project fellowship sponsors.
-The Database is a living document, regularly updated by our team.
+The Database has not been updated for the 2021 fellowship cycle, but is a useful snapshot of previous years’ cycles.